 Introduction

-The Baal Cycle, which tells of the struggle of Baal with his two enemies, Yamm and Mot, has two endings: a narrative ending and a formal one.
-The first ending, the narrative one, closes the story of Baal’s struggle with Mot by declaring, “Let them place Baal [on the seat] of his kingship, on [the resting place, the throne] of his dominion” (KTU 1.6 VI 33–35).
-These words put things back in order as they were before the struggle between the two combatants, when Baal was sitting in his palace after his victory over his enemies (1.4 VII 27–42).
-Since the entire cycle deals with the question of power over the gods, this declaration is an appropriate conclusion to the work as a whole.
+The Baal Cycle, which tells of the conflicts between Baal and his two enemies, Yamm and Mot, has two endings: a narrative ending and a hymnic one.
+The first ending closes the story of Baal’s conflict with Mot by declaring: “Let them place Baal [on the seat] of his kingship, on [the resting place, the throne] of his dominion” (KTU 1.6 VI 33–35).
+By these words things are put back in order, as they were before the conflict with Mot had begun, when Baal was sitting in his palace (1.4 VII 27–42).
+Since the entire cycle deals with the question of authority among the gods, this declaration is also an appropriate conclusion to the work as a whole.

-But the text does not end there.
-After half a dozen broken lines there appears a hymn that serves as the actual conclusion of the work (KTU 1.6 VI 42–54).
-The subject addresse of the hymn, surprisingly, is not Baal, the main hero of the Baal Cycle, but one of the minor characters, the sun goddess Šapš.
-This goddess did indeed assist in determining the outcome of the final battle by threatening Mot to leave Baal alone.
-But she is immeasurably less important than the other heroes of the plot: Baal and his loyal ally Anat, and even El, the father of the gods, in whose name Šapš threatened Mot.
-In fact, Šapš’ only role in the story of the struggle between Baal and Mot is to issue the above-mentioned threat (cited also in the first part of the cycle in favor of Yamm), and, twice, to find Baal (at Anat’s instructions) — once in the underworld after his death and once in the field after his return to life.
-The conclusion of the epic with a hymn to Šapš, the sun goddess, is therefore surprising, not only because it adds nothing to the narrative but also because instead of reinforcing the power of Baal, the hero of the story, it praises one of the minor goddesses of the piece.
+The text, however, does not end there.
+After half a dozen broken lines, a hymn is cited, thus serving as the actual conclusion of the work (KTU 1.6 VI 42–54).
+The subject of the hymn, surprisingly, is not Baal, the main protagonist of the Baal Cycle, but one of the minor characters in the cycle, namely – the sun goddess Šapš.
+While this goddess did assist in determining the victor of the final battle, she is immeasurably less significant than other figures in the plot, such as Baal and his loyal ally Anat, or even El, the father of the gods, in whose name Šapš rebuked Mot.
+Apart from that rebuke, which is cited almost verbatim in the first part of the cycle as well – in favor of Yamm; the role of Šapš including also the findings of Baal: once in the underworld by the order of Anat, and once in the field by the order of El.
+Concluding the Baal Cycle with a hymn to Šapš is therefore unexpected, not only because it adds nothing to the narrative, but mainly because instead of exalting Baal (or at least one of the central figures of the cycle), it praises a minor character.

-Scholars have proposed several solutions to this problem, none of them convincing.
-Some find it difficult to assume that the poem that concludes the work would not praise its chief hero and therefore take it as a hymn to Baal, but this does not fit the straightforward sense of the text.
-Others do see in these lines a hymn to Šapš, but are unable (or simply do not try) to explain why the formal end of the epic should be a hymn to her, of all gods.
-The suggested explanations — e.g. a calendric context in which the poem represents the restoration of peace to the universe, an exaggeration of Šapš’ importance in the plot as a whole, or alternatively a diminution of her importance in the hymn — likewise do not fit the straightforward sense of the text.
-Another solution is therefore needed, one which will fit the contents of the hymn on the one hand and the question of its place at the end of the epic on the other.
+Scholars have proposed several solutions to this riddle, none of them convincing.
+Some – as expected – found it difficult to assume that the closing hymn would not praise the chief protagonist of the work, and therefore took it as a hymn to Baal.
+As much as this could fit the broader context, no sign of the presence of Baal in the closing hymn exists.
+Others did interpret it as a hymn to Šapš, but were challenged to explain the reason for concluding the cycle with a hymn to the sun goddess, of all gods.
+The suggested explanations — e.g., a calendric context in which the hymn represents the restoration of peace to the universe, an exaggeration of Šapš’ importance in the plot as a whole, or alternatively a diminution of her importance in the hymn — do not fit the plain meaning of the text either.
+Another solution is thus required, one which will fit the content of the hymn on the one hand, and its location at the end of the cycle on the other.

-The Hymn to Šapš is an Independent Poem
+The Hymn to Šapš is an Independent Hymn